SwirX/aniwatch/README.md

 <br>

 # ⚠️Important Notice⚠️
-This project has been discontinued due to some problems in the code base and how messy it is.
+This project has been discontinued due to some problems in the code base and how messy it is.<br>
-But worry not there is a new app that continues the (short) legacy of this app The new app can be found [here](https://github.com/SwirX/soramai) Sorry for any inconvenience that this made, but I assure you that the new project will be much better and worth this sacrifice.
+But worry not there is a new app that continues the (short) legacy of this app.
+The new app can be found [here](https://github.com/SwirX/soramai)<br>
+Sorry for any inconvenience that this made, but I assure you that the new project will be much better and worth this sacrifice.<br>
-And I reassure you that the new project will not die as easily as this one.
+And I reassure you that the new project will not die as easily as this one.<br>
-Hope that everyone understands🙏.
+Hope that everyone understands🙏.<br>

-Happy Streaming!
+Happy Streaming!<br>

 <br>